VP-MaxHax/Tsoha-Project--ks/README.md

 3. Website is usable in address 'http://127.0.0.1:5000/'

-psql database can be accessed trought console with following:
+psql database can be accessed trough console with following:

 Give console command 'psql' to activate the database interface.